 Enjoy high Privacy

-If you register a new company in Wyoming then you will not be required as a manager Wyoming Corporation or as a member of a Wyoming LLC to be listed on the state’s public database.
+If you register a new company in Wyoming then you will not be required as a manager of a Wyoming Corporation or as a member of a Wyoming LLC to be listed on the state’s public database.
 As a result, it will not be easy to make you a target for lawsuits.

 - Unlimited stock issuance: One of the salient benefits that Corporations can enjoy in the state of Wyoming is the ability to issue unlimited stocks.
 In most of the other states, there is a limitation on the number of shares that Corporations are authorized to issue but that doesn’t work here.

 - Limited Liability: If you are forming an LLC in Wyoming then liability will be limited to your company.
 It doesn’t matter whether you are an officer, manager, or even a director; you will not be held responsible in any way for the liabilities of the company.
-This protection will not be applicable only if you were to get involved in outright fraudulent activities.
+This protection will only not be applicable if you were to get involved in outright fraudulent activities.

 - Minimum Corporate Formalities: One of the reasons why several people register a new company in Wyoming is because corporate formalities and restrictions are almost at an absolute minimum in the state.